BP-Media/bp-album/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.1.8.11

 Photo Albums for BuddyPress.
-Includes Posts to Wire, Member Comments, and Gallery Privacy Controls.
+Includes Posts to Activity Stream, Member Comments, and Gallery Privacy Controls.

 == Description ==
 This plugin adds full photo album capabilities to BuddyPress, mimicking Facebook's photo app!
 The current BETA version will also support audio files, embedded videos, embedded images, and much, much more.